ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 This algorithm works to protect against the susceptibility of various errors when the message is no longer valid but was still sent to the blockchain for an unknown reason.

-### Wallet v3 and Wallet v4 Differences
+### Wallet v3 and wallet v4 differences

 The only difference between Wallet v3 and Wallet v4 is that Wallet v4 makes use of `plugins` that can be installed and deleted.
 These plugins are special smart contracts which are able to request a specific number of TON at a specific time from a wallet smart contract.

 Wallet smart contracts, in turn, will send the required amount of TON in response without the need for the owner to participate.
 This is similar to the **subscription model** for which plugins are created.
 We will not learn these details, because this is out of the scope of this tutorial.

-### How Wallets facilitate communication with Smart Contracts
+### How wallets facilitate communication with smart contracts

 As we discussed earlier, a wallet smart contract accepts external messages, validates them and accepts them if all checks are passed.
 The contract then starts the loop of retrieving messages from the body of external messages then creates internal messages and sends them to the blockchain as follows:

 ```func
 cs~touch();